 Information is the 21st Century gold, and financial institutions are aware of this.
-Armed with machine learning and artificial intelligence technologies, they have the opportunity to analyze data that originates beyond the bank office.
-Financial companies collect and store more and more user data in order to revise their strategies, improve user experience, prevent fraud, and mitigate risks.
+Armed with Machine Learning and Artificial Intelligence technologies, they have the opportunity to analyze data that originates beyond the bank office.
+Financial companies collect and store more and more user data in order to revise their strategies, improve the user experience, prevent fraud, and mitigate risks.
 In this article, we will talk about how Artificial Intelligence and Machine Learning are used as well as the benefits and risks of these solutions.

 Artificial Intelligence in Banking Statistics

 - According to a forecast by the research company Autonomous Next, banks around the world will be able to reduce costs by 22% by 2030 through using artificial intelligence technologies.
 Savings could reach $1 trillion.

 - Financial companies employ 60% of all professionals who have the skills to create AI systems.

 - It is expected that face recognition technology will be used in the banking sector to prevent credit card fraud.
 Face recognition technology will increase its annual revenue growth rate by over 20% in 2020.

 Fraud Prevention in the Banking Industry: Fraud Statistics 2019